 Ticks can also transmit diseases to pets and other animals.
 Ask your veterinarian about ways to protect them from tick bites and tick-borne illnesses.

 The tick life cycle requires a sequence of different hosts.
 Ticks begin life as eggs.
 When they emerge as 6-legged larvae, they’re very small (the so-called seed ticks).
 After its first blood meal, typically from a small rodent, the larva drops off its host, molts, and becomes an 8-legged nymph.
 After attaching to and feeding on another mammal, the nymph drops to the ground and transforms into an 8-legged adult.
 Soon after feeding again and mating, which usually occurs on a host, the adult male dies.
 The female drops to the ground to lay thousands of eggs; then she dies.
 Few of her thousands of eggs will make it to adulthood.

-We find parasites’ life strategy abhorrent, but they are a part of nature.
+While many people find parasites’ life strategy abhorrent, many others recognize that they are a fascinating part of nature.
 Instead of outright killing the animals they eat, parasites take only small amounts, allowing their hosts to live another day.
 However, disease-causing bacteria, protozoa, and viruses take advantage of the parasite's lifestyle, using the tick as a way to travel from mammal to mammal.
 It is these secondary diseases, which use a parasite as their transportation, that usually cause us the most trouble.